adaltas/node-nikita/doc/index.md

 *   `format`          One of 'tgz' or 'zip'.
 *   `creates`         Ensure the given file is created or an error is send in the callback.
 *   `not_if_exists`   Cancel extraction if file exists.
+*   `ssh`             Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.

 `callback`            Received parameters are: